How to Prevent (and Reverse) Gingivitis

 What Is Gingivitis?

-Simply put, gingivitis is caused by the long-term build-up of plaque.
+Simply put, Gingivitis is caused by the long-term build-up of plaque.
 Plaque is a regular part of your teeth.
-It is formed every day when the bacteria in your mouth mixes with the foods you eat.
-Foods high in sugar especially foster the plaque creation process.
+It is formed daily when the bacteria in your mouth mixes with your foods.
+Foods high in sugar especially foster the plaque-creation process.
 Typically, you have 24 hours before the plaque fully forms, so daily teeth brushing is extremely important.

 Swollen gums are the first indicator in most cases.
 Other symptoms include tender gums that bleed even during gentle brushing and flossing, gums that appear bright red or purple, and bad breath.
 The bad breath is a result of the pocketing that occurs between your teeth and gum line.